Email > Set up custom SMTP sending

 - Review blocklist status

-- Submit mitigation request if blocked
+- Submit a mitigation request if blocked

 Delist process:

-- Provide detailed explanation of issue resolution
+- Provide a detailed explanation of how the issue was resolved

 - Wait 24-48 hours for Microsoft review